konstellation-io/website/content/en/docs/KRE/user/40_kais_runner_sdk/_index.md

 ## The Runner SDK

-KAI Server supports Python and Golang providing an SDK that allow users to receive, process and send messages between nodes.
+KAI Server supports Python and Golang providing an SDK that allows users to receive, process and send messages between nodes.

-Thanks to the SDK, users can implement `handler` and `init` functions, which are explained below.
+Thanks to the SDK, users can implement `handler` and `init` functions.

 ## Init function